dougsweetser/Poynting_vector_calc/docs/index.md

 The software assumes one needs only the x, y, and z values.

+The driver for the software requires a windows machine.
+I installed VMWare Fusion ($72), then Windows XP Pro.
+Another $40 went into wires and batteries.

+Total cost: ~$350.

 ## Program

 The program is written in python and depends on 3 modules: